BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - Sharpshooter

-**ACTIVE/PASSIVE RULES**

-- **Find the Halflings** `ACTIVE` - Lurtz may choose the result of the Maelstrom of Battle special rule for his warband, rather than rolling.
+- **Find the Halflings** `ACTIVE`

+Lurtz may choose the result of the Maelstrom of Battle special rule for his warband, rather than rolling.

-- **Shield Throw** `PASSIVE` - If Lurtz has a shield, he may use it as throwing weapon once per game with a Strength of 4.
+- **Shield Throw** `PASSIVE`

+If Lurtz has a shield, he may use it as throwing weapon once per game with a Strength of 4.
 Any 25mm model hit will be knocked prone, and he may re-roll the To Hit roll.
 Once thrown, Lurtz will no longer carry the shield.

-- **Oblivious to Pain** `PASSIVE` - Whenever Lurtz suffers a Wound, roll a D6.
+- **Oblivious to Pain** `PASSIVE`

+Whenever Lurtz suffers a Wound, roll a D6.
 On a natural 6, the Wound is ignored.

 </div>